filipgorny/Boarding/README.md

 This is an example project, written in purpose of code style presentation.

-TODO add info what it does
+It should not be used for a commercial purposes, other than an example of an OOP design solution.

+This is the solution for following excersise:
+1. Consider you have a randomly ordered cards, telling about city which you starting from, destination, seat number, vehicle type and identifier, and the additional info if required.
+2. Prepare an API which will sort the cards and return a list of routes.
+3. Translate the result into human readable content.

 ## How to use

-Process of getting boarding legs:
+Process of getting boarding legs is as follows:

-1. Initialize the Api Gateway object.
+### Initialize the Api Gateway object.

 ```php